MMA-HHG/MMA/README.md

 [An installation guide is below](#installations), a general overview is available in a pre-print.
 The compiled version of the code is accessible through [***CodeOcean capsule***](https://codeocean.com/capsule/6775529/tree).
 Different modes of the operation of the code are provided in [***the jupyter tutorials***](./jupyter_examples/README.md).
 The respective directories provide more technical details about the codes: [CUPRAD](./CUPRAD/README.md), [1D-TDSE](./1DTDSE/README.md) and [the Hankel transform](./Hankel/README.md).

+The last point to address is the execution of the code.
+If used locally, CUPRAD and TDSE are standard MPI applications and Hankel a Pythonic module.
+Once running on HPC clusters, a scheduler is involved.
+The code is then executed as [a pipeline of the different modules](#execution-pipeline).

 **Contacts to the authors**: \
 Jan Vábek: [Jan.Vabek@eli-beams.eu](Jan.Vabek@eli-beams.eu) \
 Fabrice Catoire: [fabrice.catoire@u-bordeaux.fr](fabrice.catoire@u-bordeaux.fr) \